 Information to enable calculation of Loss Factors: The Distributor must obtain information from the reconciliation manager for the purpose of calculating Loss Factors unless that information is provided by the Trader.
 The Trader must provide the Distributor with any additional information that the Distributor may reasonably require to enable the Distributor to calculate Loss Factors within 15 Working Days of the request from the Distributor.

-Calculation of Loss Factors: Subject to clause 6.5, the Distributor must calculate Loss Factors in accordance with any loss factor guidelines published by the Electricity Authority.
+Calculation of Loss Factors: The Distributor must calculate Loss Factors in a manner consistent with the requirements of the Code relating to Loss Factors (if any).

 Change of Loss Factors: If the Distributor wishes to change 1 or more Loss Category codes or Loss Factors, the Distributor must give the Trader at least 40 Working Days' notice of the proposed change (including the reasons for the proposed change).